GEOG101 Introduction to Geography (3 semester hours)

 GEOG200 Fundamentals of Geographic Information Systems I (3 semester hours)

 The term “Geographic Information System” refers to the synthesis of information (data), software, and hardware for the express purpose of better understanding the world in which we live.
 Data are collected and managed within this system, and are ultimately used to question, analyze, and interpret patterns that occur throughout physical space.
-The interaction between different types of data reveal patterns and relationships that are not otherwise readily detectable.
+The interaction between different types of data reveals patterns and relationships that are not otherwise readily detectable.
 This course will provide students with the theoretical concepts necessary for advancement in the field of GIS, and further enhance their experience in a wide range of multidisciplinary endeavors.
+Note: This course requires students to install software on a Windows-based computer (Windows 7 or higher) in order to complete assigned course work.

 GEOG201 Fundamentals of Geographic Information Systems II (3 semester hours)

 This course builds upon principles covered in Fundamentals of GIS I and will provide students an emphasis of hands-on Geographic Information Systems (GIS) experience while solidifying the foundation of the concepts learned in Fundamentals of GIS I. The objectives of this course are to begin establishing a solid foundation in the operation of GIS systems and to teach organizational skills needed for successful GIS project management.
 Overall this course prepares the student for learning beginning and intermediate functional applications of GIS as well as spatial data analysis.
-Prerequisite: GEOG200.
+Note: This course requires students to install software on a Windows-based computer (Windows 7 or higher) in order to complete assigned course work.
+(Prerequisite: GEOG200)